TheOdinProject/curriculum/rails/active_record_associations.md

 You've already had some familiarity with associations, especially the basic `has_one`, `has_many`, and `belongs_to` variety.
 Thus far, you've probably mostly used these associations to grab collections of objects like a user's posts (`user.posts`).
 There are a lot of other handy things that Rails lets you do with associations too.
 This brief section will highlight some of the more useful methods that come along with associations.

+## You Will Need To Understand

+* How does Rails normally know which table and foreign key to use when you have an association (e.g. `User.first.posts`)?
+* When would you need to specify the `:class_name` option in an association?
+* What about the `:foreign_key`?
+* What about the `:scope`?
+* What is a polymorphic association and when would you use one?
+* What are two ways to use the association to create a new object instead of just calling `YourObject.new`?
+Why is this useful?
+Which method is preferred?
+* How do you automatically destroy all a User's Post objects if that user is deleted?
+* How do you set up a self-association, like with Users following Users?
+*

 ## Basic Stuff

-If you're still shakey on basic associations, go back and check out the Associations section of the Basic Active Record lesson first.
+If you're still shakey on basic associations, go back and check out the Associations section of the [Basic Active Record lesson](courses/ruby-on-rails/lessons/active-record-basics) first.
 This section is meant to just bring up some of the basic stuff you may not yet have been exposed to.

 ### Foreign Keys and Class Names